4 Reasons Slack Messaging is the Secret to Excellent Customer Support

 Slack will become the preferred communication channel for customer support.

 Slack has radically changed how people communicate at work— and it’s only a matter of time before external interactions catch up.
 Adopting Slack as a customer support tool now will enable teams to get a jump start on the competition and establish themselves as a better, faster, easier alternative.
 This differentiation will be especially crucial during a downturn, as more companies are forced to cut budgets, get scrappy, and reassess contracts.
 Every interaction isn’t just a chance for agents to provide a world-class customer service, but hasten time to value.

 P.S.
 If you're worried about customer communication getting lost in a noisy Slack channel, don't be!
 Worknet streamlines incoming customer messages with a unified team inbox — directly in Slack.
 Agents can ensure speedy response rates and practically eliminate missed messages with notifications, auto-prioritization, and integrations with ticketing solutions like Zendesk and Salesforce Service Cloud.
 You can also tap rich engagement data with visual dashboards, so you’ll always have a pulse on team performance and productivity.

-Click here to learn how it works.
+Click here to learn how Worknet works to improve customer support.